CU-Boulder-Course/CSCI-5828-FALL-2016/homework01.md

 reality is captured in geometric abstraction.

 <h3>Q4 - Why There Is No Silver Bullet for Software Engineering </h3>
+From Brooks language, silver bullet is some technology that can improve the performance by at least one order of magnitude.
+Due to the inherent complexity of software engineering, he thinks, considering current techniques, no significant improvement can be achieved so there is no silver bullet can slay that monster.
 <h3>Q5 - Software Engineering vs. Computer Science </h3>

 <h3>Q6 - Abstractions, Conversations, Specification, Translation, and Iteration </h3>